Watch with glittering eyes the whole world around you...

 How you can find out how your child is getting on

 It is important that we work together and share information regarding your child.
-We use Tapesty to show photos of the learning that is going on in school and communicate messages using TEAMs and text.
+We use Tapesty to show photos of the learning that is going on in school and communicate messages using e-mail, letters and text.
 There is also a weekly newsletter sent out via e-mail.
 During the year there are several opportunities for you to speak to the teachers at parents meetings, to discuss how your child is getting on and how you can support their learning at home.
 At the end of the Reception year, pupils are benchmarked against the Early Learning Goals for each area.
 Attainment is described as either:

 These are reported to parents/carers in the end of year report (N.B. the level of 'exceeding' has been removed).